marstmu/gpstest/README.md

-This code give the raw output for the GPS.
+This code prints the raw output for the GPS to the serial monitor and antenna.